 Does your paper or essay need proofreading?
 Or is your project a full-length book?
 I can help you.
 I'm a bit like that English teacher with a red pen you loved to hate -- but also a bit like a coach.
 I want you to excel.

 Here is what I do.
 First, I perform a free sample edit: 10% of your project or 3,000 words, whichever is less.
-Then, I'll return it with a recommendation as to whether you need a "light" or "heavy" copyedit.
+Then, I'll return it with a recommendation as to whether you need a developmental edit or a copyedit.
+I can quote a price at that time based on word count and how much work I have to do.

 I will hunt down mistakes such as peel vs. peal.
 I'll suggest an alternate word if the one you are using is inappropriate or just plain fuzzy.
 I will even suggest ways to rewrite awkward sentences to make them flow better.
 I also include suggestions about flow of thought or character development in fiction.
 My rates depend on what is needed.

-I am comfortable with academic writing (through collegiate level).
-In fiction, I specialize anything with historical or scientific content, but I can edit other genres (with just a few exceptions).
-I will provide a complementary basic critique if you engage me for editing your short story, novella, or novel.
+I specialize in fiction with historical or scientific content, but I can edit other genres (with just a few exceptions).

 To see if I am a good fit for your needs, please contact me by phone, email or contact info found on the bottom of my home page.